The Save As command allows you to save a new file or create a copy of the current file.

 It is recommended to save the changes in the document you are working on from time to time to avoid data loss in case of power loss or other system failure.

 To save the changes in the document you are working on, do one of the following:

 •In the File menu, click Save.

 •On the Toolbar, select the File section and click the arrow to the right of the Save button.
-In the drop-down list, select the Save command.
+In the drop-down list, select Save.

-If your work with the computer or application ends abnormally and then you open the document, the application automatically restores the data that was contained in the document at the time of its last automatic save.
+If your work with the computer or application ends abnormally and then you open the document, the application automatically restores the data that was contained in the document at the time of its last auto-save.